skorokithakis/catt/README.md

 `catt` supports any service that yt-dlp supports, which includes most online video hosting services.

-`catt` can also cast local files (if they\'re in a format the Chromecast supports natively):
+`catt` can also cast local files (if they're in a format the Chromecast supports natively):

     catt cast ./myvideo.mp4